Sgt. William Clinton Alford

 On the night of August 13, 1945, the camp guards vanished.
 William and the other POWs knew that something was up.
 The POWs raided the store house and took all the food.
 For the next several days nothing happened.
 Then, B-29s flew over the camp and dropped food, medicine and leaflets to the men telling them that the war was over.

 After William was liberated, he was taken to Wakayama, Japan, and returned on the U.S.S.Hopping to Manila.
 In the Philippines, he was promoted to First Sergeant.
-He arrived back in the United States on November 2, 1945, at San Francisco.
+He sailed, from the Philippines, on the U.S.S.
+Marine Shark and arrived back in the United States on November 1, 1945, at Seattle, Washington.
 It was a little over four years since he had left the United States.
 William remained in the army until April 7, 1949, when he was discharged at Camp Atterbury, Indiana.

 William married Mary Ellen Lucas and became the father of two children.
 He later moved to New York state to work at a Chevrolet dealer in Trumansburg, New York, where he resided for the rest of his life.
 William C. Alford passed away on January 14, 2006, at a hospice in Ithaca, New York.
 He was buried at Grove Cemetery in Trumanburg, New York.